A “HORSEPOWER HEAD” dedicated to the racing engine industry.

 Hi, I’m Kevin Ban, founder of Horsepower Heads.
 Below is a small insight into my journey in the industry so far.

-In 1985, fresh out of school, I began working for Tauranga Motor Reconditioners, one of the best engine machining shops in New Zealand at the time.
+Fresh out of school in 1985, I began working for Tauranga Motor Reconditioners, who were one of the best engine machining shops in New Zealand at the time.
 The dream job for someone fascinated by race engines!

 In 1996 I started my own shop – “Advanced Engine Developments”.
 I purchased a Flowlab 520 flow bench from Oz Anderson (the inventor of Cam Doctor), and began understanding head flow and port velocity mapping much more.
 Although all the hard work was delivering winning results for customers, it wasn’t paying off for me and my family.
 Baypark had closed and there wasn’t enough work in the local scene to grow the business.
 So, in 2000 the decision was made to move to Auckland and work for a company I regard as the best in the NZ engine building business.